-- 1.1 The procedure for making a formal complaint requires a complainant to complete, and to submit, a Complaint Form and to do so within 90 school days of the issue about which they are complaining. - 1.2 The Headteacher will acknowledge the complaint form in writing within 3 school days and investigate the matter so that the complainant receives a response within 10 school days.
-On occasion, the complaint may be too complex to investigate within this timescale and, in these circumstances, the Headteacher will write to the complainant explaining why it is not possible to work within the timescales laid down and to advise when a response will be issued. - 1.3 If the complaint is against the Headteacher, the complaint form should be sent directly to the Chair of Governors, c/o the school.
+- 1.1 The procedure for making a formal complaint requires a complainant to complete, and to submit, a Complaint Form and to do so within 90 calendar days of the issue about which they are complaining.
+If the complaint is received outside of term time, the calendar day timings for managing the complaint will start on the first school day after the holiday period. - 1.2 The Headteacher will record the date the complaint is received and acknowledge receipt of the complaint form in writing within 3 school days and investigate the matter so that the complainant receives a formal written response within 10 school days.
+On occasion, the complaint may be too complex to investigate within this timescale and, in these circumstances, the Headteacher will write to the complainant explaining why it is not possible to work within the timescales laid down and to advise when a response will be issued.
+The Headteacher may delegate the complaint to another member of the senior leadership team, but not the decision to be taken. - 1.3 If the complaint is against the Headteacher, the complaint form should be sent directly to the Chair of Governors, c/o the school.
 The procedures set out in Part 2 of this document should then apply.